laneboysrc/rc-brake-lights/README.md

 ESC in race mode where reversing is not allowed.

-Press the setup button repeatadly until the desired ESC mode has been selected.
-Then press-and hold the setup button unitl the LEDs stop flashing.
+Press the setup button repeatedly until the desired ESC mode has been selected.
+Then press-and hold the setup button until the LEDs stop flashing.
 The ESC mode has now been persistently stored.